awsdocs/amazon-ec2-user-guide/doc_source/finding-an-ami.md

 When you launch an instance using the Amazon EC2 console, the **Choose an Amazon Machine Image \(AMI\)** page includes a list of popular AMIs on the **Quick Start** tab\.
 If you want to automate launching an instance using one of these quick start AMIs, you'll need to programatically locate the ID of the current version of the AMI\.

-To locate the current version of a Quick Start AMI, you can enumerate all AMIs with its AMI name, and then find the one with the most recent creation date\.
+In the following examples, locating the current version of a Quick Start AMI happens in two steps\.
+The query gets a list of AMIs that match on the name pattern, with wildcards in place of the date\.
+Then, the results are sorted in reverse order to find the name with the most recent date\.

 **Example: Find the current Amazon Linux 2 AMI**